maximevaillancourt/maximevaillancourt.github.io/_pages/guestbook.md

 <h1>{{ page.title }} 📖</h1>

-That's right &mdash; just like in the early days of the Internet.
+That's right &mdash; just like in the early days of the Web.
 A good old guestbook.

 Leave a message of your own at the bottom of this page.
 Thanks for stopping by! 👋